rpappu/IoTCaps/PITCHME.md

 +++
 ## 3. Measurement, measurement, measurement

 > Software is eating the world, but the world can’t eat software.
 Some of the largest challenges facing our species can- not be solved by code; we cannot program away climate change, water contamination, crowded cities, or hunger.
-However, measuring relevant quantities of interest can help model and understand these complex problems.

 +++
 ## 4. Recombinant technology capabilities